 Economics Terms A-Z

-All else equal, ceteris paribus, if a minimum wage Wm is introduced that is higher than the market-clearing rate of pay w* then employers will demand less labour and there will be a reduction in employment (total hours worked decrease from h* to hm), creating involuntary unemployment: although there are workers in the labour market who would like to supply more hours’ work than hm at the minimum wage Wm employers are unwilling to pay for more than hm hours at the new rate.
+All else equal, ceteris paribus, if a minimum wage Wm is introduced that is higher than the market-clearing rate of pay w* then employers will demand less labor and there will be a reduction in employment (total hours worked decrease from h* to hm), creating involuntary unemployment.
+Although there are workers in the labor market who would like to supply more hours’ work than hm at the minimum wage Wm employers are unwilling to pay for more than hm hours at the new rate.

-The above example of ceteris-paribus analysis with its conclusion that “a minimum wage creates unemployment” also ignores the effects of other things that are potentially happening simultaneously.
-The supply of labour might be growing or shrinking due to demographic changes, or the effects of a new income-tax or child-benefit policy introduced at the same time.
+The above example of ceteris paribus analysis with its conclusion that “a minimum wage creates unemployment” also ignores the effects of other things that are potentially happening simultaneously.
+The supply of labor might be growing or shrinking due to demographic changes, or the effects of a new income-tax or child-benefit policy introduced at the same time.
 A more realistic economic model might attempt to incorporate some of these complexities.
 But, one of the core reasons we specify ceteris paribus is to simplify an analysis and focus on the effects we’re interested in.

 The philosopher and economist Daniel Hausman provides a critical account of deductivism in economics and how ceteris paribus has been (mis)used by economists over the years in “Economic Methodology in a Nutshell” (Journal of Economic Perspectives, 1989).